nitinkc/spring5-di-concepts/README.md

 	• Allows runtime to decide implementation to inject
 	• Follows Interface Segregation Principle of SOLID
 	• Also, makes your code more testable

+@Primary - Multiple beans of the same type and
+           one is intended to go in by default

 ## Brances
 *  remotes/origin/a1spring-context-example